CodeYourFuture/fundamentals-course/lesson-2.md

 This is your opportunity to ask questions about last week's homework.
 If you would like some assistance on any of the exercises, the teaching assistants will be available to help.

+## Pairing session

+Each student will have a *pairing* session with one of the instructors to solve a programming problem using the Code.org block-programming environment.

 ## Homework

 ### Khan Academy: Intro to JS